Beachamwell: Transport

-Church of St Mary the Virgin

-Overview
+St Mary's church

 Beachamwell St. Mary is a Grade I listed building, and one of 124 existing round-tower churches in Norfolk.
 St Mary's is the last surviving working church of the four that once served this parish territory.
 It is in the Diocese of Ely.
 A significant fire destroyed the roof on 2 February 2022.

-It was previously considered that the extant church was constructed in the late Saxon period, but new evidence indicates that the tower at least was erected post-Conquest (see description of tower, below).
-However, the nave interior gives witness to this tower having been added to a pre-existing building, so a late Saxon attribution to the west wall of the nave is reasonable.
+It was previously considered that the extant church was constructed in the late Saxon period, but new evidence indicates that the tower at least was erected post-Conquest.
+However, the nave interior suggests that the tower was added to a pre-existing building which probably dates to the late Saxon period.
 The church was substantially re-modelled in the Perpendicular style in a campaign covering the 14th and early 15th centuries.
 This involved the addition of a south aisle, a decorative north doorway with a porch, replacement windows and a new bell-chamber for the tower.
 There was a restoration in 1832, and another one of the chancel at the end of the 19th century.

-The plan comprises a nave of two bays with the round tower at the west end, a north porch, a chancel, and a south aisle which extends alongside the chancel giving an arcade of four bays overall (this extension was built in 1832).

-The edifice is built from flint, formerly mainly rendered in lime plaster, but much of this has fallen off, and what is left is in poor condition.
-There is some ashlar stonework, especially used as quoins, and also some brick dressings.
-Random ashlar rubble and brick also exists in the exposed wall fabric.
-There are both thatch and lead roofs.